Wanggcong/Wanggcong.github.io/guangcong wang(王广聪）'s homepage.md

 Guangcong Wang is currently a PhD candidate of Sun Yat-sen University, advised by Prof. Jianhuang Lai.

 His research interest is person re-identification and semi-supervised learning.
-He has published 4 papers, such as ICCV, AAAI, and IEEE TCSVT.
+He has published several papers, such as ICCV, AAAI, and IEEE TCSVT.

 He currently serves as a reviewer of Neurocomputing.